 Common wisdom says write what you know.
-We say, write what you want to find out about or explore.
+Nina says, write what you want to find out about or explore.
 Write what you can invent!

-Through a series of conversations on craft, in-class explorations and exercises, and feedback on your writing from the teacher and peers, we will explore how to develop characters, worlds, and plot elements for the genres of science fiction, fantasy, and horror in this fun and interactive workshop.
+Through a series of conversations on craft, in-class explorations and exercises, and feedback on your writing from the teacher and peers, we will explore how to develop characters, worlds, and plot elements for the genres of science fiction, fantasy, and horror in this fun and interactive workshop on speculative fiction.

 Nina Kiriki Hoffman, winner of both the Stoker and Nebula awards, leads this workshop.
 Each week, she will cover genre-specific issues including: